PrairieLearn/PrairieLearn/doc/question.md

 ## The `thumbnail` image

 To add a thumbnail to your question, add a `thumbnail.jpg` image to your question folder.
+The thumbnail will appear on the `instructorQuestions`, `instructorAssessmentQuestions`, and `instructorAssessmentQuestionStatistics` pages.
 Supported file types are:

 * `thumbnail.jpg`
 * `thumbnail.jpeg`